Block, Inc.: Square

 Square is a payments platform that allows businesses to accept card payments and use smartphones or tablets or computers as payment registers for a point-of-sale system (POS).
 The platform was founded in 2009 by Dorsey and McKelvey.
-Square also offers additional features to manage various operations including staff payroll and shift schedules, customer bookings, inventory, e-Commerce, banking and business loans.
+Square also offers additional features to manage various operations including staff payroll and shift schedules, customer bookings, inventory, e-commerce, banking and business loans.

 In 2022, a Protocol survey showed that 35% of U.S. small business owners used Square, a higher percentage than its competitors, while also highlighting the POS market's continued fragmentation.
 In April 2023, Square was reported to have 4 million merchants as its customers.
 Its client base includes small and medium-sized businesses as well as larger ones.
-As of 2024, the platform is available in the U.S., Australia, Canada, France, Japan, Republic of Ireland, Spain and the U.K., and is the U.S. market leader in point-of-sale systems.
+As of 2024, the platform is available in the U.S., Australia, Canada, France, Japan, Ireland, Spain, and the U.K., and is the U.S. market leader in point-of-sale systems.

 Cash App

 Launched in October 2013, Cash App (formerly Square Cash) is a digital wallet which allows sending and receiving money, investing in stocks or bitcoin, and filing taxes.
 In March 2015, the firm introduced Square Cash for businesses, which includes the ability for individuals, organizations, and business owners to use a unique username, known as a $cashtag, to send and receive money.
 As of 2023, Cash App also offers a savings account and a debit card, and services such as direct deposit and investing in stocks and Bitcoin.
 In March 2023, USA Today reported that Cash App offered a free tax-filing service while cautioning that it didn't accommodate "every tax situation" and didn't offer "live tax support".
 In October 2023, it was reported that Cash App also allowed users to borrow up to $200 from the app, and that "not everyone is an eligible user for this feature".
 Cash App has been found to be the preferred payment app among lower-income adults in the U.S., reporting 57 million "monthly active users" as of 2024.